 You need the front piece to draw the other pieces.

 You’ll end up with this:

-Now you can set up your sewing machine & serger with black and/or red thread.
-In step 3 to 7 you assemble the pieces.
+Now, you can set up your sewing machine and serger with black and/or red thread.
+In step 3 to 7, you assemble the pieces.

-Put the front parts together, right on right, sew the seams marked A & B
+Put the front parts together, right on right, and sew the seams marked A & B.

-If you want, you can use a serger or overlock stitch to finish the edges, they are between the fabrics, so you don’t see them, but my fabric unraveled terribly so I serged all the edges.
+If you want, you can use a serger or overlock stitch to finish all the edges of the Harry Potter robe.
+They will be between the fabrics, so you won’t see them, but my fabric unraveled terribly, so I serged all the edges.

 STEP 4: Shoulders & Neckline

-Sew the shoulder & neck seams (marked E & F).
+Sew the shoulder and neck seams (marked E & F).